 The Maremma Archaeology and Art museum in Grosseto opened to the public in March 1860 thanks to the ecclesiast Giovanni Chelli when Grosseto was still a village of 4000 people surrounded by the Medician walls.

-The museum today is subdivided in 5 sections and 40 rooms.
-In the first section you can see the Chelli’s collection made by hundred of finds, but most of them were not connected to the Maremma’s territory.
-Only at a later time objects from the surrounding area have been brought to the museum, as a bucchero bowl from the 6th century with the Etruscan alphabet written on it.
-It represents the most important thing of the collection, whose provenance is still uncertain, it may be from Roselle or the southern Etruscan area.
+In the first section you can see the Giovanni Chelli’s collection made of many Etruscan finds - like urns - coming from Chiusi and Volterra.
+The most important object here is a bucchero bowl from the 6th century with the Etruscan alphabet written on.
+Its provenance is still uncertain, it may be from Roselle or the southern Etruscan area.

-Going up to the second floor you are surrounded by archaeological remains belonging to the Grosseto area (excluding Roselle) from Prehistory up to late Ancient Age.
-In this third section you can find documents from the Palaeolithic to the Iron Age, followed by an exhibition of Oriental-style objects, but also many documents from the Archaic Age, some of them about commerce, together with Etruscan, Greek and Carthaginian amphorae.
+Going up to the second floor you are surrounded by other archaeological remains belonging to the Grosseto area, from Prehistory up to late Ancient Age.
+In this section you can find documents from the Palaeolithic to the Iron Age, followed by an exhibition of Oriental-style objects, but also many documents from the Archaic Age, some of them about commerce, together with Etruscan, Greek and Carthaginian amphorae.

 The journey ends visiting the fifth section of the museum dedicated to history of Grosseto with archaeological finds that date back to Classical Age.